Fundamental Rights of the Accused

 15. The right to cross-examine all available witnesses.

-16. Appeal the decision of a college disciplinary board in accordance with the “Appeals Process” as detailed herein.
+16. The right to appeal the decision of a college disciplinary board in accordance with the “Appeals Process” as detailed herein.